Between the Bay of All Saints ….

 In the local museum there is an exhibition of the local tradition of earthenware ceramics.
 In reality the tradition just hangs on, the local masters of the craft all older or passed on, each has a plaque to his name on the wall.
 The museum manager passes me a tablet, (digital), which when I point it at the QR code on display shows an animation of past techniques.
 Two older residents sit together watching a film. talking fondly of a man working at a wheel whom they know, now in retirement.
 The large group photo with intimate gesture is here also.
 What price a connection to your past?

 In an adjoining street, there is an art gallery, the ‘Art Gallery of Melides’, a commercial concern in which are displayed paintings and sculptures about that same connection.
 The artist has travelled and had exhibitions in different parts of the world.
 The gallery owner with expectant smile hands me a brochure.
-It reads … ‘This exhibition weaves a narrative about an unexplored island and its first inhabitants, proposing a return to the natural state of humanity through an ancestral and intuitive aesthetic, akin to the purity of children’s creations…the artist revisits history to recreate ceramic pieces that once served important rituals and ceremonies.
-Far from being an exercise in excessive nostalgia, this exhibition is a living record of our history and a reminder of the intrinsic beauty of nature in it’s most rudimentary form…’
+It reads … ‘This exhibition weaves a narrative about an unexplored island and its first inhabitants, proposing a return to the natural state of humanity through an ancestral and intuitive aesthetic, akin to the purity of children’s creations… Far from being an exercise in excessive nostalgia, this exhibition is a living record of our history and a reminder of the intrinsic beauty of nature in it’s most rudimentary form…’

-Interestingly, the ceramics and paintings in the gallery are in the same earthenware colours as the ceramics in the museum.
-The words from the gallery speak of the past as something ancient, that cannot quite be remembered, a tradition interrupted, the connection to it lost.
-The words contain a hope that we can reclaim that connection through the work of the artist and a return to our childhood creativity.
-The exhibition in the museum speaks of the past as a tradition remembered by those still living, of families who retain those memories and skills too, if push came to shove.
+The ceramics and paintings in the gallery are in the same earthenware colours as the ceramics in the museum.
+On the one hand the words from the gallery speak of the past as something ancient, that cannot be remembered, a tradition interrupted, the connection to it lost.
+The words contain a hope that we can reclaim that connection through the work of the artist and a return to our ‘childhood creativity’.
+On the other hand the exhibition in the museum speaks of the past as a tradition remembered by those still living, of families who retain those memories and skills too.
 Their ceramics were made for daily life, the stuff of cooking, pouring, and storage.
-They sold and still sell in ordinary shops, for ordinary prices.
-The paintings and ceramics in the gallery go for €1600 each, for walls, for decoration, for inspiration, for reassurance.
+They sold in ordinary shops, for ordinary prices.
+The paintings and ceramics in the gallery go for €1600 each, for walls, for decoration, for reassurance.

 The older indigenous population of Melides eye their newer incoming neighbours with a wary eye, but not an unkind one.
 When neighbours become neighbours there is always a getting to know you, a transitional time of discovery, of negotiation, of edging around.
 A tourist sits on the wall below the ‘MELIDES’ sign for a few minutes.
 An old timer, his spot taken, stands a few yards away not knowing what to do.
 Another joins him.
 They look on, incredulous.
 The tourist moves on unaware of his indiscretion and disappears into the art gallery.
 The old timers reclaim their spot.